-- 4.2 In contrast to the growing stability in our internal financial management arrangements, reflected in positive financial outcomes in 2018/19 and so far this year, the national landscape has been dominated by uncertainty.
-This has been predominantly caused (directly or indirectly) by the general political volatility that has prevailed at a national level over the last twelve months. - 4.3 The Ministry of Housing, Communities and Local Government (MHCLG) has been unable to progress the promised review of Local Government funding distribution (the Fair Funding Review), which would ideally be accompanied by a multi-year funding settlement to allow the impact to be implemented over a number of years.
+4.2 In contrast to the growing stability in our internal financial management arrangements, reflected in positive financial outcomes during 2018/19 and so far, this year, the national landscape has been dominated by uncertainty.
+This has been

+- predominantly caused (directly or indirectly) by the general political uncertainty that has prevailed at a national level over the last twelve months. - 4.3 The Ministry of Housing, Communities and Local Government (MHCLG) has been unable to progress the promised review of Local Government funding distribution (the Fair Funding Review), which would ideally be accompanied by a multi-year funding settlement to allow the impact to be implemented over a number of years.
 With the fall of the timetable to deliver a Comprehensive Spending Review, any chance of a remodelled Local Government finance system, and clarity over the medium-term funding outlook, went with it. - 4.4 It is therefore appreciated that MHCLG has gone as far as has been possible to set out a financial plan for 2020/21 at least, and which features some recognition of the financial pressures being faced by Local Authorities across the country.
-Whilst it does not come close to starting to undo the impacts of the previous decade long period of austerity, and its one-year time limits the impact it can have, the fact that overall resources are increasing rather than falling next year is to be welcomed. - 4.5 Our working assumption was that the plans outlined by MHCLG in the Technical Consultation following the Spending Round would be implemented and this was confirmed in the Provisional Local Government Finance Settlement (LGFS) in December 2019.
+Whilst it does not come close to starting to undo the impacts of the previous decade long period of austerity, and its one-year time limits the impact it can have, the fact that overall resources are increasing rather than falling next year is to be welcomed. - 4.5 Reflecting on what has changed since we launched the MTFS process in April this year.
+Our working assumption was that the plans outlined by MHCLG in the Technical Consultation following the Spending Round would be implemented and this was confirmed in the Provisional Local Government Finance Settlement (LGPS) in December 2019.
 The new government has not reduced the available resources at such short notice, and will now fund proposals for Winter Pressures Grant, Social Care Grant, Improved Better Care Fund and the additional Social Care funding.